-Kyle is the Manager of the National Preparedness Analytics Group within the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
+Kyle is the Director of the National Preparedness Analytics Center within the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
 He leads a multidisciplinary team of national and homeland security professionals conducting applied research to strengthen the security and resilience of people, assets, and systems to an array of global threats and hazards.

-Kyle leads Argonne’s support to the Federal Emergency Management Agency.
-He is also the principal investigator for projects with the Department of Energy’s Office of Cybersecurity, Energy Security, and Emergency Response and supports work with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency.
+Kyle leads Argonne’s support to the Federal Emergency Management Agency and manages the Laboratory’s relationship with the Department of Energy’s Office of Cybersecurity, Energy Security, and Emergency Response.
+He also supports work with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency.